zhongkaifu/Seq2SeqSharp/README.md

     "Optimizer":"Adam"
 }
 ```

-## SeqSimilarityConsole for sequences similarity calculation
-Each line in data set contains two sequences and the tool can calculate their similairy.
-These two sequences are split by tab character.

 # Demos and released models
 From 2.7.0 version, Seq2SeqSharp models are deployed on Hugging Face and you can also play demos there.